instill-ai/instill-core/README.md

 ## How VDP works

 The core concept of VDP is _pipeline_.
-A pipeline is an end-to-end workflow that automates end-to-end visual data processing.
+A pipeline is an end-to-end workflow that automates a sequence of tasks to process visual data.
 Each pipeline consists of three ordered components:
 1. **data source**: where the pipeline starts.
 It connects the source of image and video data to be processed.
 2. **model**: a deployed Vision AI model to process the ingested visual data and generate structured outputs
 3. **data destination**: where to send the structured outputs